Which place is cheaper, Venice or Brussels?

 Brussels offers many unique museums, sights, and landmarks that will make for a memorable trip.
 Popular sights include Saint-Michel Cathedral, Place Royale, and the Belgian Royal Museum of Fine Arts.
 The city is filled with impressive architecture, fascinating art museums, and innovative science and technology museums.

-Brussels has a number of nationally recognized food spots and restaurants.
+With its innovative style combined with traditional elements, Brussels makes for a great culinary experience.
 While the city is most known for its waffles and fries, the diversity of dishes and international restaurant selection continues to grow.
 There are Lebanese, Japanese, and Indian restaurants among others.
 Popular local dishes include moules-frites, waterzooi (a stew), and stoemp (made with mashed potatoes and vegetables).

-Venice offers number of good local restaurants to choose from.
+Venice has a huge number of terrific restaurants.
 For the best dining experience, you should try to avoid the touristy restaurants that serve the typical pizza and pasta.
 Instead, find a local eatery that specializes in the region's traditional flavors like fish and vegetables.
+Many of the restaurants are excellent, but head into the local neighborhoods for the best options.

 Brussels is very good for its evening party scene.
 However, Venice is not a good destination for nightlife.